gardener-attic/component-spec/doc/proposal/02-component-descriptor.md

 Other fields of a *Component Descriptor* are:

-- provider: provider of the component,e.g. a company, organization,...
+- component.provider: provider of the component,e.g. a company, organization,...

+- component.resources.srcRefs: References to resources have another field *srcRefs*.
+If the corresponding resource was build from "local" sources these could be listed here by providing their identifier within the *Component Descriptor*, i.e. their names and extraIdentities.